language-labs/language-labs/README.md

 # language-labs

-Language Labs is a platform for connecting foreign language learners and facilitating conversations.
+Language Labs is a platform for connecting foreign language learners and facilitating conversations originally built by Travis Wood, Matthew Vincent, and Frederic Renken

 ## Contributions
 Initial work from Language Labs included a timer functionality for users to know which language to speak and also conversation starters based on interests